 Exotic materials, bold art, striking architecture… high-end design has a way of grabbing our attention — and keeping it.
 So why not channel an opulent spirit in your own home?
-While you can’t fake great architecture, adding certain elements to your rooms can make a big impact.
+Though some spaces are blessed with great architectural elements, abundant millwork and natural light, adding the elements listed in this gallery will elevate a home and make a big impact.

 Adding a designer pendant or chandelier to a kitchen is a foolproof way to increase its style quotient (check out online retailers for markdowns if you’re on a budget).
 Invest in a piece that makes a serious statement, like this glossy Tom Dixon design.